suominina/SimpleAudioPlayer/README.md

 # A Simple Audio Player
 A simple audio player implemented in C.
-Copy and paste a audio file you want to play.
+Copy and paste an audio file you want to play.
 The available audio formats are mp3, flac, and wav.

 # Installation